Which place is cheaper, Dayton or Fort Lauderdale?

 The summer attracts plenty of travelers to both Fort Lauderdale and Dayton.
 Many visitors come to Fort Lauderdale in the summer for the beaches, snorkeling, and the family-friendly experiences.

 In July, Fort Lauderdale is generally a little warmer than Dayton.
-Temperatures in Fort Lauderdale average around 83°F (28°C), and Dayton stays around 78°F (26°C).
+Daily temperatures in Fort Lauderdale average around 83°F (28°C), and Dayton fluctuates around 78°F (26°C).

 People are often attracted to the plentiful sunshine in Dayton this time of the year.
 In Fort Lauderdale, it's very sunny this time of the year.
 Fort Lauderdale usually receives around the same amount of sunshine as Dayton during summer.
-At this time of the year, Fort Lauderdale gets 316 hours of sunny skies, while Dayton receives 298 hours of full sun.
+Fort Lauderdale gets 316 hours of sunny skies, while Dayton receives 298 hours of full sun in the summer.

 Fort Lauderdale gets a good bit of rain this time of year.
 In July, Fort Lauderdale usually receives more rain than Dayton.
-At this time of the year, Fort Lauderdale gets 5.9 inches (149 mm) of rain, while Dayton receives 3.4 inches (86 mm) of rain.
+Fort Lauderdale gets 5.9 inches (149 mm) of rain, while Dayton receives 3.4 inches (86 mm) of rain each month for the summer.

 The autumn brings many poeple to Fort Lauderdale as well as Dayton.
 Most visitors come to Fort Lauderdale for the shopping scene and the natural beauty of the area during these months.

 Fort Lauderdale is much warmer than Dayton in the autumn.
-The temperature in Fort Lauderdale is usually 78°F (26°C) in October, and Dayton stays around 57°F (14°C).
+The daily temperature in Fort Lauderdale averages around 78°F (26°C) in October, and Dayton fluctuates around 57°F (14°C).

 People are often attracted to the plentiful sunshine in Fort Lauderdale this time of the year.
 In the autumn, Fort Lauderdale often gets more sunshine than Dayton.
 Fort Lauderdale gets 275 hours of sunny skies this time of year, while Dayton receives 188 hours of full sun.